FarFetchd/clickitongue/README.md

 Currently only English is available.
 If you are fluent in another language and would like to make Clickitongue more widely available, translations will be very gratefully accepted!
-(The code currently just uses a bunch of hard-coded English strings, so don't dive right in.
+(The code currently just uses a bunch of hard-coded English strings, so don't dive right in, or you'll bounce right off!
 Instead, open an issue to let me know you'd like to contribute a translation, and I'll add some sort of framework to support multiple languages.)